Wixams: Education

 Wixams contains two primary schools and a secondary school.

 The first primary school constructed for the settlement, Lakeview School, opened to pupils in September 2009.
 The architectural firm Mouchel designed the school, and Morgan Sindall constructed the building.
 The school has been controversial, as the first headteacher was appointed months before construction of the school began.
 The school had seven pupils on its roll when it opened.

-In January 2012, Sophie, Countess of Wessex visited the school and unveiled a plaque.
+In January 2012, Sophie, Countess of Wessex visited Lakeview School, unveiling a plaque.

 Two new schools opened in Wixams in September 2017.
 One was the town's first secondary school, Wixams Academy, and the other a new primary school built adjacent to the secondary school, called Wixams Tree Primary.